 ADHD / ADD

 It is estimated that some 8% of children under 17 suffer from ADHD.
-Symptoms vary from person to person but commonly include an inability to stay focused, difficulty paying attention, an inability to control one’s behaviour as well as hyperactivity.
-As they get older these children will likely have trouble organizing, staying focused on important goals and holding down meaningful employment.
+Symptoms vary from individual.
+However, the most dominant traits are inability to stay focused, difficulty paying attention, an inability to control one’s behaviour as well as hyperactivity.
+As they get older, these children will likely have trouble organizing, staying focused on important goals and holding down meaningful employment.

 The costs of treating ADHD/ADD can be significant with individual costs estimated at nearly $4,000 per year.
-Considering that ADHD medications such as Adderall can cost nearly $300 a month it should be no surprise that in severe cases the costs of treating ADHD can become an enormous burden on a family’s finances.
+Considering that ADHD medications such as Adderall can cost nearly $300 a month.
+In severe cases the costs of treating ADHD can become an enormous burden on a family’s finances.

 Read more about disability tax credit eligibility for ADHD/ADD